agilexrm-docs/docs/guides/AgileDialogs-CustomizationGuide.md

 - Write custom CSS rules, if needed
 - Deploy the theme

-In this file set values for needed variables values ...
+In this file set values for needed variables:

 ```css
 @widget-background-color: #ffffff;